telerik/ajax-docs/controls/breadcrumb/functionality/icons.md

 In case the `RootIcon` is not set explicitly, it gets its default value - "home"

 >note If different icons are set to the `RootIcon` property of the **RadBreadcrumb** and to the `Icon` property of **BreadcrumbItem** with type RootItem, the one set to the Item takes effect.

->note By default the RootIcon is visible.
-It can be hidden by setting the `ShowIcon` property of the RootItem to *'false'*

 ## Delimiter Icon